Shetty4L/walterbot/nlu_data/interrogation.md

 - tell me everything

 ## intent: threaten_suspect
+- we have evidence against you, Mr. White
 - you're going to go down for this
 - we'll put you away for a long time
 - you're going away for over 20 years